Cyprus VAT

 The correction to the VAT accounts must:

-In case the total amount of errors exceeds the amount €1,708.60 or the period of 3 years has passed, the prior approval of the VAT Commissioner is necessary by sending a relevant letter and submitting all the information.
+In case the total amount of errors exceeds the amount €1,708.60 or 3 years have passed, the prior approval of the VAT Commissioner is necessary by sending a relevant letter and submitting all the information.

 Where applicable an invoice should include: